vicentepese/imputePipeline_v2.0.0/README.md

 1. Low memory: the pipeline can be computationally heavy, and may not perform correctly with large datasets.
 Allow always ~50 GB of free space.
 2. The pipeline will fail if the files to be imputed contain duplicated variants (by position) or IDs.
 3. The pipeline only accepts one file at a time.
 That is, it will not deal with multiple _.bed_ files or databases.
 4. As of yet, the pipeline does not convert to _.bed_ files.
-This is because it converts to _.bgen_ and to allow merging it with other databases.
+This is because it converts to _.bgen_ and to allows merging it with other databases.
+5. Pipeline may not be function if the file to impute has multi-allelic variants.

 ## Future changes /
 The following changes are recommended to improve the pipeline: